Lead With Arabic

 Also check out how these students used language skills while studying abroad in Arabic-speaking countries:

-Sydney spent a semester abroad in Morocco while studying Arabic at college and has recently returned to serve as a Peace Corps Volunteer from 2016 – 2018.
+Sydney spent a semester abroad in Morocco while studying Arabic at college and returned to serve as a Peace Corps Volunteer.

 Portland State University students share adventures from their travels and studies in Middle Eastern countries.